 In the past few months, the healthcare workforce has demonstrated extraordinary commitment, going above and beyond the usual scope to provide as much support as possible.
 Although flexibility and adaptation has been needed during these unprecedented times, it is paramount that wellbeing of staff is not neglected.
 It is of great importance for staff to be working in a manner which is safe and which will not compromise their own health and safety, as well as that of their patients.
-As we start to face the backlog of care, whilst also preparing for a potential second peak alongside other winter pressures, we must ensure we safeguard the wellbeing of our staff.
+As we face the backlog of care, and enter the second peak alongside other winter pressures, we must ensure we safeguard the wellbeing of our staff.

 Our members have recommended a range of wellbeing resources.